ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Add Compiler Explorer link with full implementation and demo

+* Revision 3 (post - St. Louis) to be submitted 2024-07-15

+    * Include updated feedback from David Sankel
+        (see Acknowledgments) after his review of R2

 # Purpose of this paper

 We propose adding `aligned_accessor` to the C++ Standard Library.